 - It’s flexible so you can leave them on a bit longer for a darker colour/deeper roast.

-Well folks, that’s all she wrote for this first instalment of the Commuter Cook “Do it faster” series.
+Well folks, that’s all she wrote for this first attempt to share with you quicker and easier ways to master everyday cooking tasks.
 Lemme know if there’s something you want to do faster (ahem, in the kitchen).